lawrencela/research_technical_writing/README.md

 2. Applied English Writing Course Materials

-      - Two sample writings that were used as course materials to teach the features of technical writing:
+      - A sample writing that were used as course materials to teach the features of technical writing:

          a.
 How to Insert Citations and Bibliographies in Microsoft Word

-         b.
-How to Make Your Instagram Account Private on Desktop